zchase/example-go/README.md

 cd gobuilddeploy
 ```

 > Note: If your Github account is using **Two-factor authentication** you will not be able to use the above command to clone and work with the repository.
-You must:\n* Use an SSH key with github <a href=\"https://help.github.com/articles/generating-ssh-keys/\" target=\"_blank\">https://help.github.com/articles/generating-ssh-keys/</a>\n* Use a different git clone syntax.
+You must: *Use an SSH key with github <a href="https://help.github.com/articles/generating-ssh-keys/" target="_blank">https://help.github.com/articles/generating-ssh-keys/</a>* Use a different git clone syntax.
 See below:

 ```